STAGR Workshop Descriptions

 At this point we can all probably agree on the philosophies behind reassessment, but may be scratching our heads wondering HOW to make it happen.
 We know that things may look great, in theory, but sometimes struggle to find the practical application and work through the logistics of what it will look like in OUR school or OUR classroom.
 This session will focus on the HOW of reassessment in the classroom and will be filled with examples and guiding questions you can take back to your team.
 We will also address how to answer those age old questions around reassessment that we may encounter from parents and community members.

-Join Becky Peppler, former High School Teacher, Instructional Coach and Director of the Learner First Center for Assessment & Grading as she helps guide you through the creation of a reassessment policy; that works for YOU and your students, places the responsibility in your students’ hands, and develop a policy that could change your life!
+Join Becky Peppler, former High School Teacher, Instructional Coach and Director of the FIRST Education STAGR Center as she helps guide you through the creation of a reassessment policy; that works for YOU and your students, places the responsibility in your students’ hands, and develop a policy that could change your life!

 As we return to our classrooms after a period of virtual and/or hybrid learning determining what our students know, think they know, understand, and misunderstand is essential for us to be able to create effective learning experiences.
 While we know, in theory, that pre-assessment is essential, the question of "How do we actually make this happen and use the data to drive instruction" remains the biggest roadblock for using pre-assessments.
 During this session participants will learn about the importance of pre-assessment, see strategies that have been vetted and utilized in the classroom and walk-away with ideas that can be used immediately in your classroom to help plan and drive instruction.